acmiyaguchi/acmiyaguchi.me/blog/_posts/2018-05-18-adder-python-docker.markdown

 CMD pipenv run adder --port-A 1 --port-B 1
 {% endhighlight %}

 These steps should look familiar.
-The `Dockerfile` is a good place to document bootstrapping the system from scratch.
+The `Dockerfile` is a source of end-to-end system documentation.

 The container is managed locally with two commands.
 To create the docker image, run `build` in the current directory.
 ```bash
 docker build -t adder:latest .
 ```
-This will generate an image according to the `Dockerfile` and give it a tag `adder:latest`.
+This will generate an image and tag it as `adder:latest`.

-The adder can be run the same as before.
-There is special syntax to pass environment variables into the container on start.
+The adding machine can be operated through the running image's shell.
+There is also a syntax to pass environment variables into the container on start.

 ```bash
 $ docker run -it adder:latest \